izairiss/CID_Assignment12/README.md

 # CID_Assignment12

-Hello this is Cloud Infrastructure and Development
+Hello this is Cloud Infrastructure and Development.